fortrabbit/blog/the-new-tasklist.md

 ---
 title: New tasklist
 author: fl
 published: true
-excerpt: "Introducing a more fair and more fun freemium model."
+excerpt: Introducing a more fair and more fun freemium model.
 created: 2013-10-07
+tags:
+  - changelog
 ---

 We have been watching you.
 Not you personally, of course.
 Besides qualified and [quantified feedback](/fortrabbit-user-survey-results/) rounds we have been measuring your (our users) behavior on our platform.
 These learnings resulted in a new experiment: The tasklist.